AtomicManic/phase2-BO/README.md

 Login service that identify the user's role.

-**Manage permissions:** can request vacation for an employee which will automatically approved by the system. can also add, delete employees and edit employees details.
+**Manage permissions:** can request vacation for an employee which will automatically approved by the system. can also add, delete employees and edit employee's details.

-**Employee permissions:** can edit his own details and ask for a vacation the system will approve employee's request if: the employee has enough days-off no other employee is in vacation on any of the requested days it’s not an holiday with approval, verification email will be sent to the employee.
+**Employee permissions:** can edit his own details and ask for a vacation the system will approve employee's request if:
+  - the employee has enough days-off
+  - no other employee is in vacation on any of the requested days
+  - it’s not an holiday
+  with approval, verification email will be sent to the employee.

  **The system**